 Chic Boutique Hotels in Kansas City

-Kansas City’s lodging options are vaster than ever.
-Whether staying in town for a late-night concert, extending your trip after a major convention or hitting the ballpark for a Kansas City Royals game, your overnight stay is covered thanks to an assortment of chic boutique hotels that offer upscale amenities, unique accents and unbeatable locations.
+Whether its for a gathering or a quick getaway, your overnight stay in Kansas City is covered thanks to an assortment of chic boutique hotels that offer upscale amenities, unique accents and unbeatable locations.

 Book your next trip at one of KC’s popular boutique hotels: